-If you are a prospective students thinking about studying physics or engineering at Gordon, the information below gives you a general idea of when you will be taking various courses.
+If you are a prospective students thinking about studying physics or engineering at Gordon, the information below gives you a general idea of what your freshman year might look like.
 Be assured that as a student on campus, you will work closely with your academic advisor to ensure you are taking the right courses at the right times.

 If your primary interest is in physics or engineering and you plan to earn a bachelor’s degree after studying for four years at Gordon, you should major in physics and choose one of our three physics concentrations: